jacob-alford/matrix_js/README.md

 ------------ | ------------- | -------------
 sameArr(arr1,arr2) | Determines if arr1 is equivalent to arr2. | Compares matrix shapes
-isAMatrix(mat) | Returns true if provided argument is a matrix, false if not. | Debugging Purposes
+isAMatrix(mat) | Returns true if provided argument is a matrix, false if not. | Debugging Purposes flattenArr(arr,shape) | Takes an array (e.g. mat.data) with multiple dimensions, and squishes it to a flat array. | Used to update 'plain' property.